mahdi-b/ICS438_F25/morea/03-data-formats/experience-reading-parquet-files.md

 * Why are values in each variable stored as sub-lists?
   * Hint: Examine the data type of each variable and refer to the appropriate documentation.
-  * How many sub-lists are in each variable?
+  * How many sub-lists (Array Chunks) are in each variable?
-  * How many elements does each sub-list contain?
+  * How many elements does each array chunk contain?
 * What is the total number of records in the file?
-* What are the times of the first and last instances in the data?
+* What are the times of the first and last trip in file?
-* What types of payments are represented in the data?
+* What types of payments are represented in the data (ex.
+Cash, Credit, etc.)?
 * Use the following compression schemes to write the table you've just read:
     * snappy, gzip, brotli, lz4, and again gzip
   * Utilize the pq library method: write_table(table, "file path", compression='snappy')